Skip to content

 Rules that bite at ASU Barrett

-Trip wires derived from ASU Barrett's own published policy — the things a custom playbook would flag in the first pass.
+Trip wires derived from ASU Barrett's own published policy.
+These are the things a custom playbook would flag in the first pass.

 • renewalNational Scholar (non-resident NMF or NRP awardee): renewal floor that quietly knocks awards out